PerziThomas/DA_Perzi_Ambrosch/source/2_Implementation.md

 To create a road, a line of coordinates, similar to how trips are processed, is provided in the request to the web server.
 Alongside these coordinates a road width is provided, which in turn serves as the parameter provided to the \lstinline!STBuffer(width)! method.
 The resulting object has a \lstinline!.Reduce(1)! method applied to itself afterwards, which is used to simplify the road polygon and optimize performance across the whole system.

 ## Performance optimization on the backend
-After performing multiple tests using various tools as described in chapter *Testing*, a conclusion was reached that the database bottlenecked the system the most.
+After performing multiple tests using various tools as described in the chapter *Testing*, a conclusion was reached that the database bottlenecked the system the most.
 Therefore, two ways were found to counteract this issue.

 ### Caching in ASP.NET
 First, minimizing the number of requests made to the database could decrease the average response times for the trade-off of not always having completely correct geofence data in the frontend.
 Due to the vitality of correct data when calculating intersections, caching could only be performed for operations with frontend communication.